jet/dotnet-templates/propulsion-hotel/README.md

-# Hotel / Process Manager / Reactor Example
+# Group Checkout / Process Manager / Reactor Example

 NOTE: In general, this is not intended to be the first example you touch when exploring Equinox (see https://github.com/jet/equinox#quickstart for a